 Support for working carers

-We recognise that many staff, in addition to their paid employment, have unpaid caring responsibilities for relatives, children and friends who need support due to illness, disability, frailty or addiction.
-Visit the supporting working carers page for full details.
+We, the council, recognises that many staff, in addition to their paid employment, have unpaid caring responsibilities for relatives, children and friends who need support due to illness, disability, frailty or addiction.

 Supporting lesbian, gay, bisexual and transgender (LGBT) people